-Eleven directors are to be elected at the Annual Meeting to serve until the 1998 Annual Meeting of Stockholders and until their successors are elected and qualified.
-The Board of Directors has approved the persons named below as nominees and, unless otherwise marked, a proxy will be voted for such persons.
-Each of the nominees currently serves as a director and was elected by the stockholders at the 1996 Annual Meeting.
-All nominees have consented to be named and to serve if elected.
+Twelve directors are to be elected at the Annual Meeting to serve until the 2000 Annual Meeting of Stockholders and until their successors are elected and qualified.
+The Board of Directors has approved the persons named below as nominees and the enclosed proxy, if executed and returned, will be voted for the election of all of such persons except to the extent the proxy is specifically marked to withhold such authorities with respect to one or more of such persons as provided therein.
+Each of the nominees currently serves as a director and was elected by the stockholders at the 1998 Annual Meeting.
+All of the nominees have consented to be named and, if elected, to serve.
 In the event that any nominee of the Company is unable or declines to serve as a director at the time of the Annual Meeting, the proxies may be voted in the discretion of the persons acting pursuant to the proxy for the election of other nominees.
 Directors will be elected by plurality vote.
 Set forth below is certain information concerning the nominees: